dqops/dqo/docs/data-sources/iceberg.md

 Connection configurations are stored in the YAML files in the `./sources` folder.
 The name of the connection is also the name of the folder where the configuration file is stored.

-Below is a sample YAML file showing an example configuration of the JSON data source connection.
+Below is a sample YAML file showing an example configuration of the CSV data source connection.

 ``` yaml
 apiVersion: dqo/v1